DataRecce/recce-documentation/docs/docs/recce-cloud/setup-gh-actions-ci.md

 !!!Note

-    You cannot use the [automatic generated token](https://docs.github.com/en/actions/security-guides/ automatic-token-authentication) here, because we need the personal access token (PAT) to verify if the user has PUSH permission of the repository.
+    You cannot use the [automatic generated token](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) here, because we need the personal access token (PAT) to verify if the user has PUSH permission of the repository.

+### Recce State Password

+The Recce State Password is used to encrypt/decrypt the state file before uploading/downloading it to/from Recce Cloud.
+The password is not stored in Recce Cloud, so you need to keep it safe.
+You can set the password in the workflow file or in the GitHub Actions Secrets.

+In the below example, we set the password in the GitHub Actions Secrets named `RECCE_STATE_PASSWORD`.

 ## Workflow Template